Pain, Discomfort and Itch

 in serious cases, you may elect to use one or more of these

-- "Ant Tincture" -- We carry three different
+- "Ant Tinctures" -- We carry three different

 "ant tinctures," which when topically applied,